gorkhadev/gorkha.dev/syllabus/ruby/section-three/array.md

   puts languages # ['JavaScript', 'C', 'Ruby', 'Python', 'Go']
   ```

+{% include util/note.html
+    note="<code>unshift</code> has an alias called <code>prepend</code> as well.
+    Use the one that makes sense to you."
+    type="note"
+%}

 ## Removing an element from an Array

 Similar to addition, Ruby provide many methods to remove element from an Array.
-Following are few common methods:
+Following are a few methods:

-- `delete` method: It will delete all the occurrences of the specified element from array.
+- `delete` method: It will delete the occurrences of the specified element from array.

   ```ruby
   languages = ['C', 'Ruby', 'Python', 'Go', 'C']